Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch

 where $p_{\text{act}}(c)$ is the probability that the transcription factor is active as a function of effector concentration $c$.
-This probability can be defined by the Monod-Wyman-Changeux (MWC) model~\cite{Gerhart1962, Monod1963,Monod1965,o1980equilibrium,Marzen2013,Changeux2013,Gerhart2014,Phillips:2020}, which states that when an effector at concentration $c$ can bind allosterically at $m$ sites on a transcription factor, the probability that the transcription factor is active is
+This probability can be defined by the Monod-Wyman-Changeux (MWC) model~\cite{Gerhart1962, Monod1963,Monod1965,o1980equilibrium,Marzen2013,Changeux2013,Gerhart2014,Phillips:2020}, which states that when an effector at concentration $c$ can bind allosterically at $m$ sites on a transcription factor, the probability of that transcription factor being active is

 where $K_A$ and $K_I$ are the dissociation constants for active and inactive repressor states, respectively, $\beta = 1/k_B T$, and $\Delta\epsilon = \epsilon_{I}-\epsilon_{A}$ is the energy difference between inactive ($\epsilon_{I}$) and active ($\epsilon_{A}$) states.
 Repressors are driven toward the inactive state upon effector binding when $K_I < K_A$.
 Effectors obeying this condition are referred to as inducers.
 Conversely, when $K_I > K_A$, repressors are driven toward the active state, and effectors act as corepressors.
 Examples of both phenomena have been experimentally isolated in nature~\cite{Jobe1972,Foster2010,Yanofsky1974}, but for simplicity we will assume the case of $K_I < K_A$ in what follows and refer exclusively to inducers.